ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 ## 2. Make clickable elements obvious
 ### Buttons
-Confirmation buttons need to stand out from the rest of the page so it immediately draws the user's attention.
+Confirmation buttons need to stand out from the rest of the page so they immediately draw the user's attention.
 Adding a shadow effect to the buttons lets the user know it's clickable and they can interact with it.
 Notice the difference between the following examples: